Joe Alt: College career

 As a true freshman at Notre Dame in 2021, Alt played offensive tackle and tight end.
 He played in all 13 games and started the final 13 games at left tackle.
-He returned to Notre Dame as the starting in left tackle in 2022.
+In 2023, he was a finalist for the Outland Trophy, which is awarded to the nation's best OL/Interior DL.
+He was unanimously named to the 2023 College Football All-America Team and declared for the 2024 NFL draft following the season.